The Viral Income Report: How to Get 10,000 Views Fast

 Numbered lessons section with shareable one-liners in each

-Email broadcast sent same day at 9am, 51% open rate, drove 2,800
+Email broadcast sent same day at 9am, 51% open rate, drove 2,800 visits in 24 hours

 Three specific next-month goals: 840 readers bookmarked to check back